Online Tool Center

 What Are Garment Barcodes?

 Garment barcodes are codes used to identify products in the clothing industry, and track products at every stage of the supply chain.
-Typically applied to clothing tags and care labels, these barcodes allow retailers and manufacturers to manage inventory, streamline sales processes, and ensure efficient logistics.
+You'll usually see them printed on clothing tags, care labels, or hang tags.
+These barcodes help retailers and manufacturers keep track of stock, speed up checkout, and keep logistics running smoothly.

 What Are Garment Barcode Labels?